Azamsaif47/Supervised-multi-llm-Agent/README.md

 # Supervised Multi-LLM Agent

 This repository contains a **Supervised Multi-LLM Agent**, an open-source project that integrates several LLM agents for performing SQL operations, processing PDF contexts, and responding in audio.
-The agents are controlled by a central "Supervised Agent" built using LangChain and LangGraph, enabling seamless interactions through a Streamlit interface.
+The agents are controlled by a central "Supervised Agent" built using LangChain and LangGraph, enabling seamless interactions through a React-based interface.

 ## Table of Contents